capactio/capact/docs/proposal/20201209-action-rollback.md

 1. Check rollback strategy from `spec.strategy` in Rollback CR.

-    - If the strategy is to rollback to previous revision or go back `n` revisions in time, get proper previous revision and prepare Argo workflow which updates it.
-Finish rendering and exit.
+    - If the strategy is to rollback to previous revision or go back `n` revisions in time:
+        - get proper previous revision,
+        - prepare rollback plan, which consists of sequentially triggered Action Custom Resources,
+        - finish rendering and exit.

     - If strategy is "Delete", continue.

 1. If the TypeInstance has ancestors, return error and exit.